What is an exit intent popup?

 We’ve pinned some screen shots along with comments on our Good Examples of Exit Intent Pinterest board.

-Exit Intent works best when targeted for specific uses such as decreasing shopping cart abandonment or growing an email subscription list.
+Exit intent popups works best when targeted for specific uses such as decreasing shopping cart abandonment or growing an email subscription list.

-Below are the three common uses from our list of the 10 most common reasons you should use Exit Intent:
+Below are the three common uses from our list of the 10 most common reasons you should use exit intent popups on your website:

 In 2015 Business Insider found that there could be up to $4 trillion dollars waiting to be recovered in abandoned shopping carts.

 Shopping cart abandonment reflects a failure of the business to build trust, reinforce benefits and reduce fear.